 Where to come

 You will be told were the meeting is.
 Most of them are in the Council Chamber at Waiata House, Lincoln Road, Masterton.
 You will need to arrive at least 15 minutes before your allocated time.
 If we’re ahead of schedule we might ask you to speak earlier than the time you were given.

 At the meeting

-When you arrive sit in the public seating area of the meeting room.
-If you have brought written material please give it to the secretary to distribute.
-The chairperson will advise you how long you have to speak.
-When it is your turn to speak the chairperson will introduce you to the Council and invite you up to the submitters table.
-You may sit or stand to present your submission.
+When you arrive, sit in the public seating area of the meeting room.
+If you have written material please give it to the secretary to hand out.
+The chairperson will let you know how long you have to speak.
+When it’s your turn to speak the chairperson will introduce you to the Council and invite you to the submitters table.
+You can sit or stand to present your submission.

-The public may not make disturbance during the meeting and the chairperson has the right to have disruptive people removed.
+The public can’t disturb the meeting and the chairperson can have disruptive people removed.

 Upcoming Events › Council Meetings

 Events Search and Views Navigation